NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/D/deployable-cover-ballistic-cover.md

 #========================================================#
 cssclass: h-line
 notetype: pf2e-item
-name: "defoliation-bomb-(greater)"
+name: "deployable-cover-ballistic-cover"
-aliases: "Defoliation Bomb (Greater)"
+aliases: "Deployable Cover (Ballistic Cover)"
-source: "Pathfinder #202: Severed at the Root"
+source: "Pathfinder Guns & Gears"
-pg: ""
+pg: "64"
-rarity: ""
+rarity: "uncommon"
-trait01: "alchemical"
+trait01: ""
-trait02: "bomb"
+trait02: ""
-trait03: "consumable"
+trait03: ""
-trait04: "splash"
+trait04: ""
-trait05: "void"
+trait05: ""
-trait06: "uncommon"
+trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
-level: 12
+level: 2
-weight: L
+weight: 1
-value: "350"
+value: "35"
 subvalue: "gp"
 invest:
-usage: "held in one hand "
+usage: "held in two hands"
 license: "ORC"
 identify:
-description: "**Activate** `pf2:1` Strike  * * *  This brightly painted ceramic sphere contains chemicals that cause plants to wither and die.
-You gain a +2 item bonus to attack rolls.
-A defoliation bomb deals the 3d6 void damage, 3d4 persistent void damage, and 3 void splash damage to all plants in the area.
-Non-creature plants in the area immediately wither and die."
+description: "This thick mat of canvas, foliage, and wood is mounted on a tripod of flexible metal struts, folded into a baton-like shape, and clamped shut.
+You can rapidly deploy it on the ground with an Interact action to create cover.
+Deployable cover completely blocks one edge of the chosen square, allowing you (and others) to gain standard cover when you use the [[Take Cover]] action.
+Before it can be used again, deployable cover must be carefully folded and clamped shut, which takes 1 minute.
+Specially crafted to protect against bullet fire, a ballistic cover also works against other physical projectiles, such as arrows, bolts, and thrown weapons.
+While a creature has cover from Taking Cover behind a ballistic cover, it gains resistance 2 to piercing damage from ranged weapons and ranged unarmed attacks."
 powerTitle1:
 actionEconomy1:
 type1: